System Security with OpenSCAP

 • PCI-DSS profile for SUSE Linux Enterprise Server 12 and 15

-• HIPAA profile for SUSE Linux Enterprise Server 12 and 15
+• CIS profile for SUSE Linux Enterprise Server 12 and 15

 For Non-SUSE operating systems the included profiles are community supplied.
 They are not officially supported by SUSE.